 8. Day activities

 Tromsø offers many winter activities.
 We tried out dog sledging and enjoyed it very much.
 It’s harder than you think.
-You need to constantly support your canine friends with your strength.
+You need to support your canine friends with your strength constantly.

 A tour around the island and through the fjords gives you insights into the local life and a guarantee for reindeer sighting!